 About the project

 In this HUD housing project at Rancho Sespe, surrounded by farmland, parents are often away at work and kids have no transportation to other outlets for enrichment or entertainment.
 The summer program has heightened students' motivation to learn and has given the kids a sense of purpose in their lives.
-In this gang-infested area, it has helped guide the kids to positive pursuits and there’s evidence that it has impacted and reduced the crime rate in this area over the past decade.

 How we help

 Support of the Rancho Sespe summer program changes lives.
 Kids of migrant workers who’ve grown up at Rancho Sespe and observe the positive effects of the summer school on their community often serve as volunteers throughout their high school years.
 They learn to aspire to greater things in their own lives and desire to see their community change for the better.

 Former students, Carlos and Victor, recently graduated from high school and will be attending college.
 Carlos wants to be a fireman and Victor plans to be a pharmacist.
 They’ll be good leaders because they’ve mastered many good habits in their years at the summer camp.
 They both plan to be volunteers next year during their summer break.

 Gorgonio, now 19 years old, served as part of the summer staff.
 He joined the Rancho Sespe summer school classes when he was 11.
 While on a class field trip, he rescued a girl who was drowning.
 He decided that serving others was what he wanted to do and he plans to study to be a paramedic.